BestSatelliteOptions is reader supported. When you make purchases through links on our site, we may earn a commission. Learn how.

 Along with your personal needs, you’ll want to keep these key features in mind when making your final decision and sifting through providers.

-It’s tempting to want the best plan your ISP offers, but more times than not, you may need less than you think.
-The FCC recommends speeds between 1 Mbps and 8 Mbps for common internet activities like web browsing, streaming video, teleconferencing, and online gaming.
+It’s tempting to want the best plan your internet provider offers, but more times than not, you may need less than you think.
+The FCC recommends speeds between 1 Mbps and 8 Mbps (per person in the household) for common internet activities like web browsing, streaming video, teleconferencing, and online gaming.
 Most rural internet providers offer at least 25 Mbps download speeds, which should support most of these everyday tasks.
 However, you’re better off if you can get a plan with at least 100 Mbps.

 The last thing you want is to receive a bill in the mail that you weren’t expecting.
 When it comes to ISPs, you want to read the fine print to avoid any surprises.
 Often, they’ll sucker you in with a sweet promotional deal, only to hike the price up a few months or a year later.